-First up, we head to the beach (where else would you want to be this time of year, after all) to revisit five very different coastal homes that caught our eye – and yours – for another look.
+We head to the beach to revisit five very different coastal homes that caught our eye – and yours – for another look.
 Each is strikingly unique, beautifully designed and expertly executed; perhaps one will even inspire your own coastal home project…

 The Bungan Beach home of designer and Les Interieurs owner Pamela Makin is like no other coastal home we’ve seen.
 Eschewing convention in palette, fitout and aesthetic, Makin has curated a space that truly reflects and responds to its environment, making for a calming and restorative space.
 After all, when you have views like this, why bother crowding them?

 It’s one thing to get a glimpse inside the Ocean House but it’s another thing entirely to stay at the seaside abode.
 The est team were lucky enough to take a trip down the infamous Great Ocean Road and immerse ourselves in all the calming retreat had to offer.
 Be it the second-to-none views, sumptuous interior details or the sound of waves crashing as you sleep, RMA’s Ocean House is a design refuge hard to beat when you’re looking to get away from it all.